A project workspace keeps topology, source files, generated report payloads, AI help, and sharing controls in one place.

 The core loop

-Cost and architecture reports turn raw infrastructure into findings you can act on.
+- Run reports.
+Cost, architecture, deployment-quality, graph, and attributed IaC evidence turn raw infrastructure into findings you can act on.

 Connection setup paths